-Lungworm infestation is caused by exposure of naïve (previously unexposed) grazing animals to lungworm larvae on pasture.
-The lifecycle of the lungworm is about 4 weeks long i.e. from the ingestion of larvae to the excretion of infective larvae by the affected animal.
-In the worst case, within four weeks of ingesting lungworm larvae, the cow or calf can be shedding literally millions of fresh larvae onto the pasture.
-A faecal output of 1,850,000 larvae per day has been recorded!
+The lifecycle of the lungworm is about 4 weeks long – from the ingestion of larvae to the excretion of infective larvae onto pasture in faeces.
+Within four weeks of ingesting lungworm larvae, a cow or calf could be shedding millions of larvae onto the pasture.
+In one case, a faecal output of 1,850,000 larvae per day was recorded.

 Clinical Signs of Lungworm

-Clinical signs mainly involve coughing.
-This can initially be evident only when animals are disturbed but progresses quickly to frequent coughing even in resting animals; death can occur if left untreated.
+The clinical signs of lungworm infestation include coughing and increased respiratory rate (breathing faster).
+Coughing may initially be evident only when animals are disturbed but progresses quickly to frequent coughing, even in resting animals.
+Animals harbouring lungworm are more prone to viral or bacterial pneumonias.
+Death can occur if left untreated.